Golf-Woods on brink of breaking title drought at Tour Championship

-(Reuters) - Tiger Woods stood on the brink of his first title triumph since 2013 after opening a three-shot lead over Justin Rose and Rory McIlroy in the third round of the Tour Championship in Atlanta on Saturday.
+(Reuters) - Tiger Woods stood on the brink of his first victory for more than five years after opening a three-shot lead over Justin Rose and Rory McIlroy in the third round of the Tour Championship in Atlanta on Saturday.

-Woods made a blistering start amid scenes reminiscent of his halcyon days, notching six birdies in the first seven holes after starting the day tied for the halfway lead with world number one Rose at East Lake.
+Woods exuded a sense of calm as he contemplated his chances of what given his 42 years and surgical history would be perhaps his greatest triumph, at least outside of his 14 major titles.

-The 14-times major champion cooled off on the back nine but a five-under-par 65 put him in prime position to record his 80th PGA Tour victory, a first since the WGC-Bridgestone Invitational in August, 2013.
+And he had every reason to fancy his chances given his history as a front-runner of the highest order.

 “I feel good about it.
 I’ve been playing well throughout the entire summer, just piecing it together, building, building and building.